U.S. States, Ranked from Least to Most Fun

 Nightlife Rank: 21

-WalletHub finds Oklahoma a middle-of-the-road state in terms of its entertainment, recreation and nightlife.
+WalletHub finds Oklahoma to be a middle-of-the-road state in terms of its entertainment, recreation and nightlife.
 It's got a little bit of a lot of things.
 But not a whole lot of any particular thing.

 Where to Have Fun: You can explore some really cool attractions in Oklahoma, including a psychedelic arts center known as The Womb in Oklahoma City, an abandoned circus camp called Gandini's Circle in Edmond, and the world's only museum dedicated to action figures in Pauls Valley.